vkernel/NSX-Security-Framework/USAGE.md

 The NSX Security Framework is designed to deploy configurations for multiple tenants simultaneously.
 All tenants specified in the `tenants` list in terraform.tfvars will be configured when you run terraform apply.

+**Policy Order Preservation**: Each tenant's application policies are created in the order they appear in their respective `authorized-flows.yaml` files.
+This ensures consistent policy processing across all tenants.

 To add a new tenant:
 1. Create a directory for the tenant under `tenants/<tenant_id>/`
 2. Add the necessary inventory.yaml and authorized-flows.yaml files